SPECIAL NOTE: Masks required. Due to social distancing protocols, residents must unload their own documents.

 California Coastal Clean Up Day is held annually on the third Saturday in September.

 These are regional programs and Mountain View's participation is coordinated by the City's Fire Department, Environmental Protection, Water Pollution Prevention Program.
 More information may also be found at www.cleanacreek.org.

 Find out how to build healthy soil through back-yard composting at a FREE, hands-on workshop for residents.
 Workshops are available throughout the year in both online webinar and in-person formats.
 Registration is required.
 For more information and a schedule, visit www.reducewaste.org or call 408-918-4640.
 See more information at www.mountainview.gov/composting.
 Dates may also be listed on the City's Calendar.

 These events are operated by the City of Mountain View Fire Department but might also be part of a Police Department Community Engagement Event (650-903-6224).
 There is a drop-off box for prescription drugs in the lobby of the Police/Fire Administration Building.
 There are also events and drop-off locations available at no cost throughout the year through a countywide program.
-For information about these and other locations, visit our Medicines & Sharps Disposal web page for more information.
+For information about these and other locations, visit our Medicines & Sharps Disposal web page.